jeff4/bionotes.github.io/_comp/comp_notes.md

 	* Also, **(** and **)** by themselves move you to the beginning and end of the current sentence, respectively.
 This means that *d(* means delete from cursor to beginning of sentence.
 Conversely, *d)* means delete from cursor to the end of the current sentence.
 	* More reading of Kiessling Node book 1.
 * 7/08 More experimentation with vim.
 10G goes to 10th line. gg beginning of document.
 G end of document.
 J to join current line with next line.
+* 7/09 More building of Kiessling Node app.
+Built first server.js app.
+Began studying and thinking about http class in Node.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.